Gradually, I opened my eyes and, eventually, woke up from the deep slumber I was in. Instantly, I let out a groan.

 “How was your day?”
 Miyake vehemently asked.

-“That didn’t work either.”
-She noted.
+“That didn’t work, either,” she noted.

-Miyake slammed her head on the table jadedly.
-She then decided to ask the most unrelated and moronic question: “How many girls have confessed to you?”
+Miyake dropped her head on the table in a jaded manner.
+Then, she decided to ask the most unrelated and moronic question I’ve had ever heard:

 “You see, a lot of guys ask me out, and I’m not good with rejections.
 I was just asking to see if you knew how guys felt after being rejected.”

 Is it not obvious?
 What kind of guys are confessing to you?
 Do you not see the heartbreak and damage you’ve done to them just by simply saying ‘no?’
 Are you dense?